solarwinds/snap-plugin-lib/tutorial/08-collector/README.md

 After handling error, we are iterating over each element from results and create two metrics: one related to cpu, one related to memory.

 Be aware that we are using special format for dynamic element (`/minisystem/processes/[processName=mysql]/memory`).
-Generally syntax `/minisystem/processes/mysql/memory` would be also allowed, but it's much more readable for other developers to use '[]' when adding dynamic elements.
+Generally syntax `/minisystem/processes/mysql/memory` would be also allowed, but it's much more readable for other developers to use '[]' when working with dynamic elements.

 Last but not least, pay attention that we needed to sanitize process name (since it will become part of metric name).